 I live near an In-N-Out Burger where the line of cars for the drive-thru regularly extends to the gas station two blocks away.
-The other day, I was craving burgers and had to decide between waiting in line for 20 minutes to procure a burger that I'd consistently rate a 10 out of 10; and crafting a project plan spanning 10 hours to make a burger from scratch, one that had a 50-50 chance of being a 9/10 (I cap my highest rating at a 9 because I'm a humble cook and would never dare compete with a franchise).
-I prefer to do things the hard way, even if the hard way is also a million times less efficient, particularly if it means I can boast to my guests that "I made everything from scratch - literally everything.
+The other day, I was craving burgers and had to decide between waiting in line for 20 minutes to procure a burger that I'd consistently rate a 10 out of 10; and crafting a project plan spanning 10 hours to make a burger from scratch, one that had a 50-50 chance of being a 9/10.
+I prefer to do things the hard way, even if the hard way is a million times less efficient, particularly if it means I can boast to my guests that "I made everything from scratch - literally everything.
 Okay, not literally, but you know what I mean."

 So, I embarked on this all-day project.
 I had several goals for the burger: